Stellacore/peridetic/README.md

 ["coordinate, geocentric"](https://www.ngs.noaa.gov/PUBS_LIB/GEOID/Droman_papers/glossary/xml/C.xml).

-Note that Peridetic uses the term "parallel" in place of latitude (to facility unique naming notations) and uses the term "altitude" to be clear that the interpretation is applied to an ellipsoid (in effort to reduce confusion associated with the many uses of "height" and "elevation").
+Note that Peridetic uses the term "parallel" in place of latitude (to facilitate unique naming notations) and uses the term "altitude" to be clear that the interpretation is applied to an ellipsoid (in effort to reduce confusion associated with the many uses of "height" and "elevation").